Upper Critical Field of Sr$_2$RuO$_4$ under In-Plane Uniaxial Pressure: Experimental results

 Figures \ref{fig:exp_data}(c) and (d) show the diamagnetic response against field applied along the $c$ axis at $200$~mK.
 A fourth-order polynomial background is subtracted from the data; details are given in the Appendix.
 We will focus again on sample $2$ and show data from sample $1$, which gave similar results, in the Appendix.
-At zero strain, sample $2$ exhibits a sharp superconducting transition at around $67$~mT.
-With increasing compressiv strain, the superconducting transition shifts to larger fields.
+For small fields, a weak increase of the diamagnetic response is visible, which is associated with vortex motion.
+At higher fields a sharp superconducting transition occurs at around 67~mT for sample 2 at zero strain.
+With increasing compressive strain, the superconducting transition shifts to larger fields.
 The transition broadens, but remains much narrower than in previous measurements, allowing us to determine the strain dependence of $H_\text{c2}$ for the first time.
 At the Van Hove strain, $H_\mathrm{c2||c}$ is enhanced by a factor of $\approx 19$, in good agreement with previous results \cite{Steppke17_Science}.
 Beyond $\varepsilon_{\mathrm{VHS}}$, $H_\mathrm{c2||c}$ falls steeply.

 We now compare the strain dependences of $H_\text{c2}$ and $T_\text{c}$.
 Figure~\ref{fig:exp_data}(e) shows $T_\text{c}$ (squares) and $H_\mathrm{c2||c}$ (dots) of sample $2$ against $\varepsilon_{xx}/|\varepsilon_{\mathrm{VHS}}|$. $H_\text{c2}$ is best identified by the onset of the superconducting transition.
 However, due to transition broadening, a threshold criterion is more practical.
 Hence, the colors represent the $60~\%$, $70~\%$ and $80~\%$ levels, which are marked by dashed lines in Panels~\ref{fig:exp_data}(a)-(d).
 Both $T_\text{c}$ and $H_\mathrm{c2||c}$ peak, within the resolution of the experiment, at the same Van Hove strain. $T_\text{c}$ increases approximately quadratically at low strains and shows a broad peak around the Van Hove strain.
 The width of the peak in $T_\text{c}$ is similar to that observed previously \cite{Barber19_PRB}.
 In contrast, the peak in $H_\text{c2}$ is very sharp.
 The much narrower peak of $H_\mathrm{c2||c}$ compared to $T_\text{c}$ might be a temperature effect: $H_\mathrm{c2||c}$ of sample $2$ was measured at $200$~mK, whereas $T_\text{c}$ was measured between $1.5$~K and $3.5$~K. In comparison, the peak of $H_\mathrm{c2||c}$ of sample $1$, shown in the Appendix and measured at $900$~mK, is broader than the the peak of sample $2$ but still narrower that the peak of $T_\text{c}$.
 The width of the peak in $H_\mathrm{c2||c}$ sets an upper limit on strain inhomogeneity, which means that the observed peak width for $T_\text{c}$ is intrinsic.